Near room-temperature ferromagnetism from double-exchange in the van der Waals material CrGeTe$_3$: evidence from optical conductivity under pressure

 In the present study we attempt to resolve this controversy by analyzing the optical conductivity of the vdW ferromagnet CrGeTe$_3$ under hydrostatic pressure in a combined experimental and theoretical approach.
 Using broad-frequency reflectivity measurements as well as density functional theory (DFT) and dynamical mean-field theory (DMFT) calculations, we clarify the effect of both magnetism and electronic correlations on the electrodynamic response across the insulator-to-metal transition (IMT).
 Our optical conductivity measurements show clear signatures of developing FM order as a function of temperature and pressure.
 In the high-pressure metallic phase, a mid-infrared (MIR) feature emerges in the optical conductivity, which we can attribute to strong orbital-selective electronic correlations.
-Our data unveils a peculiar relationship between the observed plasma frequency $\omega_p$ and the ordering temperature $T_{\rm C}$ of CrGeTe$_3$, which clearly points to a double-exchange mechanism~\cite{Pereira.2004}.
+Our data unveils a distinct relationship between the observed plasma frequency $\omega_p$ and the ordering temperature $T_{\rm C}$ of CrGeTe$_3$, which clearly points to a double-exchange mechanism~\cite{Pereira.2004}.
 Our data show that the optical gap persists into the metallic phase, ruling out a previously conjectured collapse of the charge transfer gap under pressure~\cite{Bhoi.2021}.
+This, however, does not exclude the relevance of FM superexchange under pressure (see Ref.~\cite{Suppl}).
 Our study highlights the intertwined nature of magnetism and electronic correlations in CrGeTe$_{3}$.